 Visiting Faculty: Mindful Families & Schools.

 Helen H. Park

-Helen H. Park, LMSW, MFA, is a clinical social worker specializing in integrative therapeutic approaches for children, youth, and families.
+Helen H. Park, LMSW, MFA, is a clinical social worker specializing in integrative and holistic therapeutic approaches for children, couples, and families.
 She received her MSW from New York University and MFA from University of California Santa Cruz.
-Park also completed Nalanda Institute’s Contemplative Psychotherapy Program, and serves as faculty for their Mindful Families & Schools Program, as well as spearheading the Radical Compassion Project with co-director Geri Loizzo.
-She is currently an adolescent therapist and program coordinator for STEPS to End Family Violence’s Relationship Abuse Prevention Program at a public high school in Queens, in addition to training in the family therapy postgraduate program at the Ackerman Institute.
+Park also completed Nalanda Institute’s Contemplative Psychotherapy Program and is currently its director.
+She serves as faculty for Nalanda Institute’s Mindful Families & Schools Program.
+Park also works with the Ackerman Institute for the Family as an Intake Coordinator, an Extern in the postgraduate training program, and an Extern Associate for Ackerman’s Foster Care and Adoption Project.
+She also provides mentoring for couples and families in mindfulness meditation as a relational practice.

 Sonia Sequeira, PhD, is a neuroscientist, yoga instructor, and manager of the Drug Development Program for Clinical Trials at Memorial Sloan Kettering Cancer Center.
 She has been teaching yoga since 1997 and is a certified instructor in Hatha, Kundalini, and Naam yoga.
 Dr. Sequeira is the Founder and Director of the Institute for Meditation Sciences and also spearheads the Advances in Meditation Research conference series.
 Her work revolves around the use of scientific methodologies to study how meditation can be applied to improve health in diverse populations.

-Core Faculty: Mindful Families & Schools.
-Visiting Faculty: Yoga, Mind & Spirit.
+Core Faculty: Yoga, Mind & Spirit; Mindful Families & Schools.
+Visiting Faculty: Contemplative Psychotherapy.